Wuzzmi/swe1r-autosplitter-libresplit/README.md

-> [!caution]
-> **This script is currently bugged!**
-> A number of features aren't working correctly, or at all.
-> * I remember, but am not totally certain that the script was working properly up until July 26th.
-> * I thought the cause was a luajit update.
-It seems to correct the issues when reverting luajit versions, but not all the time.
-Cannot reproduce consistantly.
-> * I tried using older script versions that I remember working.
-They all have the same bugs.
-> * Don't see how this is a LibreSplit issue since I am using a local build?
-> * Will continue to check things out on my end
-> * I will fix this (if it is on my end) when I am able.

 # STAR WARS RACER AUTOSPLITTER (for LibreSplit)
 **A script that automates LibreSplit's timer, for Star Wars Episode I Racer speedruns.**
 Based on [Galeforce's LiveSplit Autosplitter](https://github.com/everalert/swe1r-autosplitter) v0.5.1